Flugplatz Mainz-Finthen: Postwar/Cold War use

-The airport was taken over by the French military in July 1945, and engineers moved in to clear the wartime wreckage and rebuild the facility.
-The wartime runways were removed and a new, 1,000-meter-long asphalt runway was laid down.
+The airfield was taken over by the French military in July 1945, and engineers moved in to clear the wartime wreckage and rebuild the facility.
+The wartime runways were removed and a new, 1,000-metre-long asphalt runway was laid down.
 In the spring of 1949, the French withdrew from the Rhineland (Rhineland-Palatinate after 30 August 1946) as part of the establishment of the Federal Republic of Germany (German: Bundesrepublik Deutschland, BRD) on 23 May 1949.

 As part of their commitment to NATO, US Armed forces returned to the Mainz area and took over the airfield, which was renamed Finthen Army Airfield.
-As a result of the establishment of the United States Air Force in 1947, the Army could use the airfield for helicopters, light LSO and observation aircraft only.
+As a result of the establishment of the United States Air Force (USAF) in 1947, the Army could use the airfield for helicopters, light LSO and observation aircraft only.